inspec/inspec/docs-chef-io/content/inspec/signing.md

 Profile signing uses a matched pair of keys.
 The _signing key_ is secret and is used to sign the profile.
 The _validation key_ is widely distributed and verifies the signed profile signature.

-Keypairs are first searched in the current directory and then in the user's `~/.inspec/keys` directory.
+Keypairs are first searched for in the current directory and then in the user's `~/.inspec/keys` directory.
 Progress Chef validation keys are also distributed in the `etc/keys` directory of the InSpec installation tree.
 Finally, if a validation key is not found, the profile verification system attempts to download keys from the [InSpec Github](https://github.com/inspec/inspec/tree/main/etc/keys) repository.

 ### How do I execute a signed profile?